kstrckr/FSJS-Final-Project/README.md

 Matches will remain face up until you've matched all the tiles

 After matching all the tiles your final score will be displaced along with a leaderboard of up to the top 10 scores recorded to the database

+App Structure:

+the front end code has been built from Angular source files into the dist folder.
+Built files are served via node using express server.js lives in the root directory, and node modules it requires live in the server directory (also in the root)

+the angular source files are included in src/app and are organized into directories per component plus a single services directory

+the most detailed comments are in services/game-state.service.ts with comments for clarity throughout the other component files